brooklabteam/www/team.md

 <img src="/assets/team/katherine_mcferrin.jpg" alt="katherine" class="img-thumbnail float-start col-md-3" />

 **Katherine McFerrin** is the **Lab Manager**.
 She provides support for the Brook Lab’s research and fieldwork.
 She will also be comparing methods to estimate bat aging and helping with hormonal assays.
 Katherine holds a Bachelor of Arts in Biology from Carleton College where she focused on organismal biology and bioinformatics.
-She previously conducted hantavirus surveillance in Washington and studied wildlife conservation in Uganda.
+She has previously conducted hantavirus surveillance of rodents in Washington and studied wildlife conservation in Uganda.

 <div style="clear:both;">&nbsp;</div>